paion-data/astraios/docs/docs/elide/features.md

   statements at query time.
 - **Caching** - The aggregation store includes a [customizable cache](performance#aggregationdatastore-cache).
 The cache supports time and version based strategies for expunging stale data.
-- **Async API** - Astraios includes an asynchronous API for long-running queries on analytic models.
+- **Async API** - Elide includes an asynchronous API for long-running queries on analytic models.
-- **Data Export** - Astraios includes a data export API for streaming large query results in JSON or CSV formats.
+- **Data Export** - Elide includes a data export API for streaming large query results in JSON or CSV formats.

 Operability Features
 --------------------

-- **Logging** - Astraios supports rich [native logging](audit) for query generation and security rules.
+- **Logging** - Elide supports rich [native logging](audit) for query generation and security rules.

 <!-- markdown-link-check-enable -->